mitsides06/Tabular-RL-Maze-Environment/README.md

+# Tabular Reinforcement Learning for Navigation in a Maze Environment

 ## Project Description
 This project focuses on implementing and analyzing various reinforcement learning algorithms.
 The key algorithms explored are Value Iteration, Monte Carlo Control, and Q-learning.
 It includes analysis on the performance and behaviour of these algorithms under different conditions.

 ## Contents
-- "main.py" : Contains the implementation of the reinforcement learning algorithms, hyperparameter tuning, and code for generating visualizations.
+- `main.py` : Contains the implementation of the reinforcement learning algorithms, hyperparameter tuning, and code for generating visualizations.
-- "report.pdf" : Discusses the theoretical background, implementation details, and findings of the project, enhanced with visualizations.
+- `report.pdf` : Discusses the theoretical background, implementation details, and findings of the project, enhanced with visualizations.

 ## Key Features
 - **Value Iteration Algorithm:** Implementation and analysis of convergence speed and policy optimality.